Unable to Sign in to WordPress?

 2. Delete a WordPress user

-As a WordPress administrator you can remove user accounts from your site.
+As an administrator of WordPress, you have the ability to delete user accounts from your website.

 1. Log in to WordPress.